 Culp was first certified by the American Board of Internal Medicine 1991.
 He is a member and fellow of the American College of Physicians.
 He was the College’s 1997 Henry Sparks Award winner for excellence in Internal Medicine and 2007 laureate award winner.
 He served as the Navy Surgeon General’s Specialty Leader for Internal Medicine from 2000-2006.

-Moulton’s personal awards and decorations include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (six awards), Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal, and various other service and units awards and Surface Warfare Medical department officer qualification.
+His personal awards include the Legion of Merit (5 awards), the Meritorious Service Medal (2 awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (2 awards), and numerous tour and campaign awards.